 These sessions are practical, classroom-tested, and grounded in neurodiversity-affirming principles.
 Whether you attend one targeted webinar or commit to the full 10-part series, you’ll walk away with strategies you can apply immediately.

-Secure your place now and join educators across Australia who are committed to doing better for neurodivergent students.
+It's not about making you feel guilty for using outdated practices.
+When we know better, we can do better.
+Secure your place now and join educators across Australia who are committed to understanding, celebrating and accommodating neurodivergent students.

 Meet the Speakers